Hamilton’s Neighbourhood Leadership Institute nurtures engaged, reflective people to transform their neighbourhoods and communities.

 Alumni’s projects – Resident Stream

 Alumni support – Resident Stream

 The NLI is invested in helping participants and their projects thrive.
 We are committed to continuing to support NLI Alumni in the development of their projects beyond the 10 learning sessions.

 The NLI also offers additional workshops for NLI Alumni in the fall and winter months, and invites NLI Alumni back as co-facilitators of learning sessions during the resident-focused stream.
 Research shows that continuous contact with graduates is also beneficial because it encourages participants to maintain and enhance the networks and relationships they have built, and it motivates alumni to continue being active members of their communities.

 The NLI believes leadership development is a life-long learning process that is open to everyone.
-To help us create more opportunities for leadership development in Hamilton, the NLI is exploring the development of a Professional Development stream as well as a Youth stream.
-Both streams will be based on research and developed in partnership with educational institutions and community partners in Hamilton.
+To help us create more opportunities for leadership development in Hamilton, the NLI is exploring the development of a Youth stream.
+Currently, research is being conducted to support the development of the youth stream, which would work with youth between the ages of 12-15 years old.
+The program is still being shaped by the research, but it will aim to support youth in realizing their potential as community leaders for social change through developmentally appropriate training and engagement opportunities.
 More details will be available here, so check back frequently to find out more.

 *The NLI is funded in part through the Moffat Family Fund of The Winnipeg Foundation